heliogabalo/The-side-of-the-source/Documentacion/qemu_notas.md

  QEMU offers guests the ability to use paravirtualized block and network devices using the virtio drivers, which provide better performance and lower overhead.

- A virtio block device requires the option -drive instead of the simple -hd* plus if=virtio:
+ A virtio block device requires the option -drive instead of the simple -hdX plus if=virtio:

      $ qemu-system-i386 -boot order=c -drive file=disk_image,if=virtio

  Note: -boot order=c is absolutely necessary when you want to boot from it.
-There is no auto-detection as with -hd*.
+There is no auto-detection as with -hdX

  Abmos  the same goes for the network: